Can an eSIM be hacked? Dangers, signs, and protecting your eSIM

 • Suddenly losing service.
 If you’ve suddenly stopped receiving texts and calls, something may be off.
 The lack of service may indicate someone else has control of your phone number.

 • Your phone appears somewhere else.
-Got one of those “Find my phone” apps?
+Got one of those “find-my-phone” apps?
 Check your phone’s location using another device.
 If your phone appears to be somewhere else, get in touch with your eSIM provider.

 2. Change your passwords and PINs.
 Update your passwords on your network provider’s account, mobile devices, and other linked accounts.
 Create long and complex combinations — they are much harder to guess.